spryker/spryker-docs/docs/scos/dev/front-end-development/yves/atomic-frontend/atomic-front-end-general-overview.md

 * `configs/development.js`.
 It is Webpack configuration for development environment.
 * `configs/development-watch.js`.
 It is Webpack configuration for development environment that also provides watchers.
 * `configs/production.js`.
 It is Webpack configuration for production environment.
 * `assets/`.
 It contains static assets (images and fonts) used in the project.
 This the place to put static files used in your project.
-They will be copied to the `public` folder automatically.
+They are copied to the `public` folder automatically.

 The resulting compiled data is placed in the `public` folder of your Spryker code installation.